slingr-stack/slingr-docs/content/en/dev-reference/metadata-management/metadata-common/metadata-history.md

 ---
 title: "Metadata history"
-lead: "Describes how to review the changes made to a specific metadata resource"
+description: "Describes how to review the changes made to a specific metadata resource"
 date: 2020-11-16T13:59:39+01:00
 lastmod: 2020-11-16T13:59:39+01:00
 draft: false